Suriya: Continued commercial success and stardom (2008–2013)

-In 2009, Suriya's first release was K. V. Anand's action-thriller Ayan, where he played a smuggler opposite Tamannaah Bhatia.
+In 2009, Suriya's first release was K. V. Anand's action-thriller Ayan, where he played a smuggler.
+He appeared alongside Tamannaah Bhatia.
 The film was shot extensively across Tanzania, Namibia, Malaysia and India and featured acrobatic stunts by Suriya, without the use of a stunt double.
 Upon release, it received positive reviews, with critics citing the film as a "must watch" and Suriya's performance was yet again acclaimed and he found himself nominated for leading awards and won the Vijay Award for Entertainer of the Year, in addition to his seventh nomination for the Filmfare Award for Best Actor – Tamil.
 The film's success saw him emerge as the most profitable leading actor in Tamil films, following a hattrick of large commercial hits, with film journals suggesting that his success was due to "experiments within the commercial format" and he was successful in "avoiding being typecast".
 Ayan was the highest-grossing Tamil film of 2009.
 His next film, K. S. Ravikumar's action entertainer Aadhavan also achieved commercial success, while Suriya's depiction of a hitman was praised.
 A critic from Sify labelled it as an "out and out Suriya show", stating that "the film rides on the magic of the actor, and his zany shenanigans alone makes it worth a watch" and Rediff.com cited that "he sings, dances, and fights with absolute sincerity, but when he looks at you with tears in his eyes in an emotional scene tailor-made for him, the applause hits the roof", concluding that it is "completely his film".

+"I am a huge fan of [Suriya].
+I even watched Singam in Hindi; but after someone told me that the Tamil version was better, I saw it with subtitles."